AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * While performing search for assets, the [!UICONTROL Delete] button is missing.

-* If the [!UICONTROL Title] field contains multiple special symbols in [!UICONTROL Link Share], the report cannot be downloaded.
+* If the [!UICONTROL Title] field contains multibyte symbols in [!UICONTROL Link Share], the report cannot be downloaded.

 * While viewing a PDF-type document, the labels and tool tips are not localized.